-At Deakin, the Harvard, APA (American Psychological Association), Oxford, Law, Vancouver and Numbered Citation referencing styles are used across various disciplines.
+At Deakin, the Harvard, APA, Chicago, Oxford, AGLC, Vancouver, Numbered Citation and IEEE referencing styles are used across various disciplines.

-Step two is to consult the online referencing guide.
-Again, keep in mind that this is a generic guide only – any specific requirements from your unit should take precedence.
+- Consult the Deakin guide to referencing.
+Again, keep in mind that this is a generic guide – any specific requirements from your unit must be taken into account first.

-If you are still any doubt, you should seek advice from academic staff within the unit you are studying.
+- If you are still in any doubt, seek advice from your lecturer or tutor.

-Students should be always aware that the processes for publishing material on the web are often less rigorous than for print sources.
-Be wary of simply using Google to find information – this is not to say that you cannot source appropriate material online but first read this this resource on using electronic sources.
-Don't forget to use your online access to the Deakin Library.
-Explore the Deakin library guides in your subject area and review the Library's digital literacy tutorials.
+Students should always be aware that the processes for publishing material on the web are often less rigorous than for print sources.
+Be wary of simply using Google to find information.
+This is not to say that you cannot source appropriate material online, but you should first:

 Direct quotes should in general be kept to a minimum and you should always have a clear purpose for using a quote.
 Use your own words where possible.
 Paraphrasing and summarising information in your own words shows a more sophisticated understanding of your topic.
 Critical analysis is an important academic skill in any field – try to present your own views of other writers' ideas, rather than simply repeating their ideas.